Yleisradio/avoin-voitto/README.md

 ## Code

-Liiga-Voitto is written in Scala and all resources are in .edn format.
+Lätkä-Voitto is written in Scala and all resources are in .edn format.

-Liiga-Voitto fetches data from statistics and then converts the data into simple values.
+Lätkä-Voitto fetches data from statistics and then converts the data into simple values.
 For example: `wonInOvertime` is `true` if the game was won in overtime.
 The values are used to determine what is worth mentioning in the article.

 Certain template texts are picked, which form the articles title, lead and body texts.
 Values are then placed in the templates to add details.
 For example: `firstGoalPlayer`, which is the name of the player who scored the first goal.

 ### Templates

-Templates contain all the text that Liiga-Voitto outputs.
+Templates contain all the text that Lätkä-Voitto outputs.
 Templates are lines of texts with attributes and weights.
 Attributes are used to add values from code to the text templates.
 These are generally player and team names, times and numbers.
 Attributes are marked in the templates between double brackets:

 `{{attributeName}}`